shawnmckinney/py-fortress/README.md

 # py-fortress
-A Python-based Fortress, that is Role-Based Access Control using LDAP, based on ANSI INCITS 359
+A Python-based Fortress, that is Role-Based Access Control using LDAP

+*Work-in-progress*
+...